peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

  * <i>str</i>: A date-time string.

  * <i>parseObsoleteZones</i>: If set to `true`  , this method allows obsolete time zones (single-letter time zones, "GMT", "UT", and certain three-letter combinations) to appear in the date-time string.

 <b>Return Value:</b>

 An 8-element array containing the date and time, or `null`  if <i>str</i>
- is null, empty, or syntactically invalid, or if the string's year would overflow the range of a 32-bit signed integer.
+is null, empty, or syntactically invalid, or if the string's year would verflow the range of a 32-bit signed integer.

 <a id="ParseDateStringHttp_string"></a>
 ### ParseDateStringHttp